-The AIHW receive registration information and voluntary survey data from AHPRA on allied health practitioners via the mandatory national registration process, collected at the time of registration renewal.
-The registration and survey data are combined, cleansed and adjusted for non-response to form a national data set known as NHWDS 2014: nurses and midwives.
+The AIHW receive registration information and voluntary survey data from AHPRA on nurses and midwives via the mandatory national registration process, collected at the time of registration renewal.
+The registration and survey data are combined to form a national data set known as NHWDS 2015: nurses and midwives.